yWorks/yfiles-jupyter-graphs-for-neo4j/README.md

         - `thickness_factor`: The relationship's stroke thickness factor.
 By default, `1`.
         - `property`: Allows to specify additional properties on the relationship, which may be bound by other bindings.

-- `add_parent_relationship_configuration(type)`
+- `add_parent_relationship_configuration(type, reverse=False)`
     - `type`: The relationship type that should be visualized as node grouping hierarchy instead of the actual relationship.
+    - `reverse`: By default the target node is considered as parent.
+This can be reverted with this argument.

 To remove a configuration use the following functions: